 In the good old days of the Soviet Union, the tendency amongst the intellectuals was that true art should stick it to the man - The Man being the party establishment and bureaucracy.
-Given that the only way to do that without an exciting free trip to The Gulag (or just being stripped of all benefits due to a performing artist in less strict times) was to smuggle crap past the radar, intellectuals grew adept at figuring out just how everyone is Stalin in the Mausoleum.
+Given that the only way to do that without an exciting free trip to The Gulag (or just being stripped of all benefits due to a performing artist in less strict times) was to get sneaky, intellectuals grew adept at figuring out just how everyone is Stalin in the Mausoleum.
 Interestingly enough, intelligensia actually called the smuggled crap an «Aesop language», making them Trope Namers.
 A band could also gather acclaim by using the Power of Rock to kick against tame mainstream music establishment.
 All this gave rise to a unique genre, called "authors' song", better known as bard music.

 Bard music appeared in 1960s Soviet Union and became immensely popular.
 It is very simple in terms of musical techniques, but lyrics-heavy, played on a common acoustic guitar and little or nothing else.
 The most well-known Soviet bard was Vladimir Vysotsky; other performers of note were Bulat Okudzhava and the noted musical dissident Alexander Galich.

 The late 1970s and early 1980s were the time when native Russian rock appeared, growing from bardic tradition but adding more complex rock music techniques to the genre.
 The most famous founding fathers of Russian rock are Boris Grebenschikov and Viktor Tsoi.